-Quarantine stations will communicate the notices concerning the Monitoring Plan, the Inspection Orders, the enhancement of inspections and other measures widely among importers, customs brokers and bonded warehouse operators with an aim to facilitate the smooth implementation of the monitoring and guidance under the Plan.
+Quarantine stations communicate the notices concerning the Monitoring Plan, the Inspection Orders, the enhancement of inspections and other measures widely among importers, customs brokers and bonded warehouse operators to facilitate the smooth implementation of the monitoring and guidance under the Plan.

-The MHLW will also make public such information as concerning the Monitoring Plan, the issuance of inspection orders, the enhancement of inspections and other measures.
+The MHLW also makes public, information concerning the Monitoring Plan, the issuance of inspection orders, the enhancement of inspections and other measures.

-(ii) Provision of information concerning bilateral discussions and on-site inspections

-The MHLW will publish information concerning bilateral discussions and on-site inspections that have been held or conducted in order to promote hygiene control measures at the stage of exporting countries.
+Provision of information concerning bilateral discussions and on-site inspections The MHLW publishes information concerning bilateral discussions and on-site inspections that have been held or conducted in order to promote hygiene control measures in exporting countries.